tmalsburg/helm-bibtex/README.md

 - Icon showing whether there are notes for an entry.
 - Sort according to a column.
 - Make sort column configurable.
-- Make column with and column order configurable.
+- Make column width and column order configurable.

 ## Requirements